Shallange/S.H.I.G.S/README.md

 3. Once authenticated, the camera will start, and you can use hand gestures to control Spotify playback.

 ## Mediapipe Hand Landmarks
+MediaPipe's hand tracking identifies key landmarks on the hand, representing important joints and contours.
+These landmarks are essential for accurately interpreting hand gestures.

 - **Hand Landmarks**
+The image below displays the specific landmarks MediaPipe identifies on a hand.
+Each marked point is crucial for understanding hand movements, enabling the Gesture-Controlled Spotify Player to accurately interpret and respond to gestures.
   ![Hand Landmarks](images/hand-landmarks.png)

 ## Gesture Commands